Which Documents Do You Need to Sell a House?

 A preliminary title report, or in real estate speak, a “prelim,” is a financial and legal summary document that tells you, the seller, if there’s anything outstanding on your property before you put your house on the market.
 In other words, it’s a precautionary report.

 A “prelim” shows you what taxes are owed on the property, what kinds of conditions and restrictions are recorded on your property, etc. A “prelim” also preps you for disclosing these restrictions and information to your agent and your potential buyers.
-You can get a title report using the one of the four biggest title companies for a couple hundred dollars:
+You can get a title report using one of the four biggest title companies for a couple of hundred dollars:

 Disclosures